Go in to 'File'->'Accounting Setup'. Turn on 'Print Extras' '3rd Party'.

 Edit the patient and click on 'Attach To':

 If you just want the patient on the third party account then choose Transfer to another account.
 Otherwise attach to multiple (duplicate) the patient if there is a possibility of a requirement of re-accessing the patient's personal account:

 If it doesn't find it, it will prompt you to create the third party account.

 Editing Account Details

 Fill in the details as necessary.
 You can set a specific fee rate for items billed under this account if you want (i.e. items will automatically be billed at that prefix rate).
+For example, 'W' for workcover (although you're free to use any code you wish).
 If you want to do the batching style you tick on 'Third Party Bulk Billing':

 Editing Patient Details

 Many third parties require additional identifiers to process claims.
 Edit the patient, and click 'Extras'.

 You can fill these details in as necessary.
 Typically the 'Claim Number' is the most pertinent field.
 Various third parties will have various requirements in terms of the information they require - please fill in the fields as appropriate.
 You can fill in various other details instead, for instance the hospital name and facility id etc.